burhanahmed1/OOP/README.md

 invalid value for day, then the program should throw and catch an invalidDay object.
 Follow similar convention for the invalid values of month.
 Handle leap year value with invalidYear exception.

+# Task17 :
+In this assignment we are going to extend C++ by implementing a new way of creating arrays in C++.
+This array like structure will be elastic in the sense that the programmer using it will be able to change the size and dimensions of the array during program execution.
+Initially support will be provided for up to 3 dimensions and hence programmer will be allowed to use an array either as a 1D, 2D or 3D array as per need.

+Programmer using these arrays will be allowed to use both non-negative and negative indices to access the data stored in these arrays and the arrays will be safe in the sense that the programmer will be unable to access an index that is not part of the array or in other words each integer will be mapped to a valid index in the array.

+To implement this notion we will need to keep a record of number of dimensions and size of each dimension of the array along with the memory area reserved to store the array data.
+As discussed in class, for this assignment we will keep this information in a structure/record defined using the struct defining facility available in the language.

+A proposed struct definition and some basic functions have been defined for your convenience and your main responsibility is to complete this definition and provide definition of all necessary functions needed to implement the notion of SAFE ELASTIC ARRAYS.

+# Task18 :

+# Task19 :